CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-intro.rst

 .. admonition:: Task

    **Look at the data-sheet of the sensor.
 What is the address range?
 How to set it?
-You sensor is already soldered to a breakout board.
+Your sensor is already soldered to a breakout board.
 Look at the back of the breakout board, and try to understand how to set the address of the device.
-The next section will show you how to do it.**
+The next section will show you how to implement it.**